ELDYmoddys/EC/README.md

 Thanks!

-# EC
+# What's EC?

-A barebones Discord digital currency bot making use of the Python Panda module.
+EC is a work-in-progress barebones Discord digital currency bot making use of the Python Panda module.

 ---